Scaled False Triton Shell, Phyllocoma scalariformis

 Description: Scaled False Triton Shells are medium sized, with four to seven convex whorls.
 They have a high spire, and a large aperture with flared lips.
 There are open canals at both ends of the aperture.
 The shell exterior is sculpted with strong spiral ridges and axial ribs, giving the shell a lattice-like appearance.
 Some individuals have pronounced, discontinuous, varices.
 The shell is white in color.
 Scaled False Triton Shells reach a maximum of 3.8 cm (1.5 inches) in length and 2.5 cm (1.0 inch) in height.

-Habitat and Distribution: Scaled False Triton Shells are found on rocks and on sand between rocks.
+Habitat and Distribution: Scaled False Tritons are found on rocks and on sand between rocks.
 They live in the intertidal zone, and to depths up to 15 m (49 feet).
-They are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they range from range from Todos Santos, Baja California Sur to Guatemala, including the Tres Marias Islands.
-They are found in the Gulf of California as far north as San Carlos Bay, Sonora.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean, including the Tres Marias Islands, with the exception that they are absent from north of Todos Santos, Baja California Sur, along the central and northwest coasts of the Baja Peninsula, and north of Bahía San Carlos, Sonora, in the Sea of Cortez.

-Ecology and Behavior: Scaled False Triton Shells are a poorly studied and understood species.
+Ecology and Behavior: Scaled False Tritons are a poorly studied and understood species.
 There is very limited documentation of their diet, predation, reproduction or ecosystem interactions.
-Other species in Family Muricidae are predators that feed primarily on shelled invertebrates.
+Other species in the Muricidae Family are predators that feed primarily on shelled invertebrates.
 They are gonochoric and reproduce sexually, with internal fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-They are a fairly rare species and sought by shell collectors.
-From a conservation perspective they have not been formally evaluated.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Scaled False Triton has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Phyllocoma (Phyllocoma) scalariformis and Triton scalariformis.